- Immigration Procedures

 Work on campus

 Some on-campus positions are available for you.
-Visit the Career Development and Success Coaching website or visit their office (above the Bookstore, SUB) for more information.
+Visit the Career and Transition Services website or visit their office (above the Bookstore, SUB) for more information.

 Note that to work on campus, students need a C.A.Q. and a Study Permit, even if you are staying for one semester only.